 Walkie jacks are electric and the operator walks behind the machine steering it through the handle.
 Walkies do not have as high a travel speed as a rider pallet jack.
 Rider pallet jacks have the option of the operator riding (standing) on the unit and traveling with it.
 Both walkie and rider jacks lift from ground level to approximately 9 inches.

 Walkie stackers have an upright and lift to greater heights than pallet jacks.
 Once again, the operator walks behind the unit and steers it via the handle.
 Power workers are considered Class 1 equipment.

 Application: Warehousing, distribution and manufacturing with relatively short runs (rider) or short runs (walkie).

 What is a manual Pallet Jack?

 The most basic piece of material handling equipment is the manual pallet jack.
 It is used to pick up pallets of material and move it from one location to another.
 Manual pallet jacks, by definition, do not have powered drive or lift.
 Standard dimensions of the forks are 48” long and 27” wide but they can be ordered with custom specifications.
-This type of hydraulic manual hand pallet jack, was invented by the Raymond Corporation in 1934.
+This type of hydraulic manual hand pallet jack, was invented by the Lyon Iron Works in 1934.

 Manual Pallet Jack History

-Over 75 years ago, Raymond invented the industry’s first hydraulic hand truck.
+Over 75 years ago, the Lyon Iron Works invented the industry’s first hydraulic hand truck.
 This is the most basic of materials handling equipment.
 To see the original pallet jack patent, click here.